 24/7 thousands and thousands of messages get pushed at us through our digital devices.
 We have to be selective in what we read.
 And what do we feed ourselves with?
 We consume the negative stories.
 Because eventually we want to be safe and survive so we inform ourselves with the trouble situations.

 We don’t hear about the disrupted lives of the local beach chair vendor, the jewelry maker, or the tour guide on how much they are affected by the massive drop in tourism numbers.
 They just want to feed their family and have a life.
 In the past years, close to 30 million people have been visiting Turkey yearly.
 Today millions of Turks are dependent on tourism for their livelihoods.
-With tourists and travellers starting to perceive Turkey as a no-go zone the impact on the locals is extremely harsh.
+With tourists and travelers starting to perceive Turkey as a no-go zone the impact on the locals is extremely harsh.
 Bookings have dropped 50% compared to the same period last year.
 Russians used to be the largest visitor group, now this is practically zero.
 Desperacy among the local community grows.
 We can support, by choosing Turkey for the next holiday, spend, and lend a hand.
 With dropped prices, less crowds, locals will appreciate our visit more than ever and our experience will be enhanced.
 This is the moment to visit Turkey.

-Of course I follow the advice and avoid travel to areas near the Syrian border.
+Of course, I follow the advice and avoid travel to areas near the Syrian border.
 But this is thousands of miles away.
 It’s like avoiding travel to Spain because in the UK there’s trouble.
 Now we all massively go on holiday to Spain or Italy.
 But now Spain is said, by the media, to become a target because ‘everyone’ is going there instead.
 So where can we go where it’s still “safe”?

-Nowhere in the world it’s 100% safe.
+Nowhere in the world is 100% safe.
 But if we’re going to fear all this, would this world become a better place?
 We are led by fear these days.
 We can’t let fear dominate our lives.
 We have to live, not just survive.
 We should cut out on media consumption, get out and explore for ourselves.
 We simply never know what’s going to happening because we’re living in the NOW.
 With the world getting overpopulated, more environmental and social events will stress our lives.
 It is extremely likely, if not a fact, that only more is going to happen.
 As Jim Carrey puts it, “You will only ever have 2 choices.
 Choose love and don’t ever let fear turn you against your playful heart.”

 So I’m going to Turkey and I’m super excited about it.
 I want to experience the real essence of the destination, get to know the cool local spots and places, discover the adventure potential, meet the locals, and get cultured.
 So I can base an image on my own experience.